Pinelab-studio/pinelab-vendure-plugins/packages/vendure-scripts/README.md

 ## [Official documentation here](https://pinelab-plugins.com/plugin/vendure-scripts)

 This 'plugin' contains generic scripts that can be used with `Vendure` projects.
+The following scripts are available:

+- `assignAllProductsToChannel`: assigns all `Products`, `ProductVariants`,`Facets` and `FacetValues` from the source channel to the target channel.
+- `assignProductsToChannel`: assigns specified `Products` with their related `ProductVariants`,`Facets` and `FacetValues` from the source channel to the target channel.
+- `assignCustomersToChannel`: assigns all `Customers` from the source channel to the target channel.
+- `assignOrdersToChannel`: assigns all `Orders` from the source channel to the target channel.

 ## Getting started

-### Assign all Products to Channel

-This script assigns `Products` from the source channel to the target channel.

 ```ts
 import { ModuleRef } from '@nestjs/core';